Hoptima/machine-learning/README.md

 streamlit run aplikasi.py
 ```

-Make sure you are in the workspace folder where `app.py` is located before running the command.
+Make sure you are in the workspace folder where `streamlit run aplikasi.py` is located before running the command.